TaiDuc1001/FDAL/README.md

-# FeDAL: Feature Difficulty in Active Learning
+# FDAL: Feature Difficulty in Active Learning

 **Official implementation** of the paper "From Object Instability to Image Uncertainty: A Strategy for Active Learning in Object Detection"